jerichomagallanes/PhotoViewer/README.md

 2. Replace the placeholder API key with your actual key in the configuration file.

 3. Build and run the application on an Android device or emulator.

----

-## Additional Features (Work in Progress)

-- **Liked Photos Screen**: This screen will display all the photos liked by the user, allowing them to view their saved photos.

-This feature is currently under development and will be added in future updates.

----